AtongTerry/reframe-data-devops-challenge/README.md

 * The web server runs **nginx on port 80**.

-* An S3 bucket to remotely store the terraform state file.

 * The use of modules to make the configuraton more dynamic.

-_ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _
+* Bastion host or AWS SSM required to ssh into the ec2 instance. (not included in this setup) _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

 **Cleanup: Destroy the Infrastructure**